What Is the Difference Between Careless and Reckless Driving?

 Drivers who receive a traffic citation often ask whether the specific charge matters.
 In the case of careless versus reckless driving, the distinction is significant.
 Colorado law treats these offenses differently, assigning separate definitions, penalties, and long-term consequences to each.
 Knowing which charge applies can determine whether you face a fine, jail time, or a criminal record.

-Reckless driving involves a conscious disregard for the safety of others.
+Reckless driving involves a conscious disregard for the safety of others or property.
 In contrast, careless driving usually stems from inattentive behavior or poor decision-making behind the wheel.
 The presence or absence of intent plays a central role in how prosecutors classify the offense and how the court responds.
 Understanding the difference between these two charges can help you make informed decisions about your defense and the potential impact on your record and future.

 What Is a Reckless Driving Charge?